Maxwell175/SSNFS/README.md

 ## Coding style
 This project uses the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), with the exception of using tabs instead of spaces.

+## Commit Message Template
+Please set .git-commit-template.txt as your commit message template and follow the rules.
+To do so, simply run below command in project root directory:

+`git config commit.template .git-commit-template.txt`

+Read this [post](https://chris.beams.io/posts/git-commit/) for more info.